NOTE: Transitional provisions may apply to certain clauses - see clause 2

 [Definition of Commission deleted by PR994502 from 01Jan10]

-employer means a national system employer as defined in sections 14 and 30D of the Act
+employer means national system employer within the meaning of the Act

 [Definition of enterprise award deleted by PR994502 from 01Jan10]